mkralka/functional-java-tutorial/tutorial/streams/sorting.md

 [`Comparable`](https://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html)
 are sorted by their natural order by default.
-However, a [`Comparator`](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) can be supplied to provide a alternate ordering.
+However, a [`Comparator`](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) can be supplied to provide an alternate ordering.

 `Comparator` is a powerful interface, making it trivial to chain together `Comparator` and transformations.
 This is incredibly useful when trying to